fabien-roy/glo-2005-sportsapp/CONTRIBUTING.md

 ### Code style

-We use [Google Java Code Style](https://google.github.io/styleguide/javaguide.html).
-It is checked pre-commit and during CI check.
-To format code, use `mvn git-code-format:format-code-DglobPattern=**/*`.

 No comment should be in the source code.
 Some exceptions are small explanations.
 In those rare cases, comments are clear and tiny.

 TODOs are okay, as long as they do not make it to the release.
 They can be used to mark where a certain issue must be done (in which case, an issue number is much appreciated).
 In almost all other cases, they should be removed an converted to an actual issue.